 What is Social-Emotional Learning (SEL)?

 Social and Emotional Learning is just a way of describing the skills students need to thrive in school and in life.
-The Collaborative for Academic, Social, and Emotional Learning (CASEL) breaks it down into five core areas, known as the CASEL competencies, which are considered the core components of effective social emotional learning curriculum.
+The Collaborative for Academic, Social, and Emotional Learning (CASEL) breaks it down into five key areas, known as the CASEL competencies: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, and Responsible Decision-Making.
+These are considered the core components of effective social emotional learning curriculum.

 Think of them as the “how-to” guide for growing up: